CRESYM/colib0.github.io/pages/about/contribute.md

 ## Create an issue and related branch

-- for any post creation, modification or deletion, please create an issue on the github space of the colib project with one of the following tag: **new component**, **new test case**, **modify component**, **modify testCase**.
+- for any post creation, modification or deletion, please create an issue on the github space of the colib project with one of the following tag: **new component**, **new test case**, **modify component**, **modify test case**.
 A dedicated template should be proposed to you depending on the type of issue.

 - create a branch using the issue number: `git checkout -b issue_number_name_of_new_branch`